Mintbase/Grants-Program/applications/partage-lock.md

 Sustainability practices

 - **Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?**
 We have reported similar projects on other blockchains, but not in the Near ecosystem as we know.
-This is somehow encouraging because we can benefit from the experience of other builders, without being directly in competition with them, while we’ll bring Near users a new use case of proven validity.
+This is encouraging because we can benefit from the experience of other builders, without being directly in competition with them, while we’ll bring Near users a new use case of proven validity.

   - **If so, how is your project different?**
 One interesting difference is that the Partage team is globally distributed.
 Our team members are spread across Europe, America, and Africa.
 This enhances the project's adaptability and innovation in the competitive landscape.
 Having different background experiences in tech adoption brings diverse perspectives and expertise from around the world to shape the platform's initiative, as well as a great potential for deployment.
 Since our team is spread worldwide, we can distribute our Partage Locks to businesses in each team member's area easily and quickly.

   - **If not, are there similar projects in related ecosystems?**
-- Myloby integrates master lock devices to the Thesos blockchain.
+- [Myloby](https://myloby.com/) integrates master lock devices to the Thesos blockchain.
 - Blockchain-controlled smart locks are a topic of interest for academic research in computer science (see various thesis and papers on the topic),
 - DIY/FabLab/Makerspaces like the use case to build a smart lock on an Arduino board and connect it to a blockchain (see multiple tutorials available).
-- No one of our knowledge except Slock It tried to deploy this solution in 2016 for society at scale.
+- No one of our knowledge except [Slock It](https://www.crunchbase.com/organization/slock-it) tried to deploy this solution in 2016 for society at scale.
 They were granted 12M ETH of investments but have been hacked and stolen their funds (ethereum early days).

 ## Team :busts_in_silhouette: